AlphaGenes/AlphaImpute-docs/chapters/20-faq.md

 # Frequenty asked questions

-Please report bugs or suggestions on how the program / user interface / manual could be improved or made more user friendly to John.Hickey@roslin.ed.ac.uk or Roberto.Antolin@roslin.ed.ac.uk.
+Please report bugs or suggestions on how the program / user interface / manual could be improved or made more user friendly to John.Hickey@roslin.ed.ac.uk.

 \etocsetnexttocdepth{2}
 \localtableofcontents